26 Best Places to Visit in Kandy, Sri Lanka

 Besides tea and spices, Sri Lanka is also world-famous for its rare and precious gemstone varieties.
 A visit to the Natural Gems and Gemological Museum will give you a good idea about the history of gem mining as a major trade in Sri Lanka.

 There's a fascinating collection of both polished and unpolished gemstones exhibited for visitors.
 Moreover, a fossil collection belonging to the Cambrian Era is on display here as well.

-The staff here provide detailed and interesting information on the formation, extraction, and polishing of gems and the genesis of gemology in Sri Lanka.
+The staff here provides detailed and interesting information on the formation, extraction, and polishing of gems and the genesis of gemology in Sri Lanka.

 You will also learn how certain gems found on the island, like blue sapphires, excel in clarity and value compared to their counterparts.

 At the end of the tour, you will be led to a store where you can purchase authentic gemstones and jewellery if you are interested.
 But, they are expensive.
 The museum is located in Kiribathkumbura.